udayakiran/jwplayer-tracker/README.md

 # jwplayer-progress

-A jwlayer plugin to track video progress and meta data like page url, current browser / device and other parameters that are passed during the initialization.
+A jwlayer (version 5) plugin to track video progress and meta data like page url, current browser / device and other parameters that are passed during the initialization.

-## Usage
+## Sample Usage

-## Examples
+Please check progress.html in the examples directory

-## Sample Data
+## Config Options

 ## Applications

+## Contributing

+Please help with your contribution by filing any issues if found.
+Pull requests are welcomed :)